Header Banner

 Then, place the battery cover down and install the two screws that hold it on Bob.

-Step 14: Secure the Cover Screws
+Secure the Cover Screws

 Re-install the screws you removed to start this repair, so the cover is sealed together.